jabranemohamed/bank-account-kata/readme.md

 - Execute the main class **BankAccountKataApplication** using **_demo_** profile as an argument in Intellij

 ### Result and Demo
-- You can see the exercice resulat in the console or in browser
+- You can see the exercice result in the console or in browser
-- Import the project in Intellij
-- Execute the main class **BankAccountKataApplication**

 ### Some Screenshot
 - Result in the console
   <img src="https://github.com/jabranemohamed/bank-account-kata/blob/master/img/console.png" alt="console">
   <img src="https://github.com/jabranemohamed/bank-account-kata/blob/master/img/console2.png" alt="console">

-- Result in the console
+- Result in the Browser
+  - use the following URL http://localhost:8080/h2-console
   <img src="https://github.com/jabranemohamed/bank-account-kata/blob/master/img/account.png" alt="account">
   <img src="https://github.com/jabranemohamed/bank-account-kata/blob/master/img/transaction.png" alt="transaction">